aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/net/cad-export-formats/export-dgn-to-pdf/_index.md

 ---
-title: Create PDF from CAD: Export DGN using Aspose.CAD for .NET
+title: 'Export DGN to PDF using Aspose.CAD for .NET'
 linktitle: Export DGN to PDF
 second_title: Aspose.CAD .NET - CAD and BIM File Format
 description: Learn how to create PDF from CAD by exporting DGN to PDF with Aspose.CAD for .NET – a quick, step‑by‑step guide for seamless CAD file conversion.